evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive50/_index.md

 Regenerative braking is available in several modes.
 The most efficient is automatic regen.
 In this mode, the car coasts when possible and uses regenerative braking when it needs to reduce speed.
 You can also enable one-pedal driving.

 Dynamic steering is an standard feature on BMW iX xDrive50.
 Dynamic steering varies the steering ratio as a function of driving speed.
-This model has rear wheel steering as an standard feature.
+In addition, this model has rear-wheel steering as a standard feature.

 ## Exterior

 You can choose between 9 different paint colors when ordering this model.

+The car has four regular doors and a tailgate.
+The tailgate is electric powered and have kick-sensor as optional equipment.

 ## Interior & comfort